Ising model and s-embeddings of planar graphs: Definitions and preliminaries

 It remains to rule out the degenerate case when an extremum of~$H_X-H_Y$ is attained at \emph{several} neighboring vertices~$u\in V$ of the graph~$\Lambda(G)\cup\Dm(G)$ simultaneously.
 Replacing the functions~$X$ and~$Y$ by $(1+\varepsilon)\cdot X$ and~$(1+\varepsilon')\cdot Y$ with~$\varepsilon,\varepsilon'\to 0$, one can break such a degeneracy (and thus apply the arguments given above before passing to the limit $\varepsilon,\varepsilon'\to 0$) unless \emph{both} functions~$H_X$ and~$H_Y$ are constant on the set~$V$.
 The latter scenario can be ruled out similarly to the proof of Proposition~\ref{prop:HF-max}: if~$z\in V\cap \Dm(G)$, then all its four neighbors must belong to~$V$ due to the identity~\eqref{eq:HX(z)=}, and if two adjacent vertices~$v^\bullet\sim v^\circ$ belong to~$V$, then~$z\in V$ for both neighboring (i.e., satisfying~$v^\bullet\sim z\sim v^\circ$) vertices~$z\in\Dm(G)$. \end{proof}

-We conclude this section by a useful application of Proposition~\ref{prop:HF-max} to observables~$X(c)=\E[\chi_c\mu_{(ba)^\bullet}\sigma_{(ab)^\circ}]$ from Theorem~\ref{thm:FK-conv}.
+We conclude this section {with} a useful application of Proposition~\ref{prop:HF-max} to observables~$X(c)=\E[\chi_c\mu_{(ba)^\bullet}\sigma_{(ab)^\circ}]$ from Theorem~\ref{thm:FK-conv}.
 As~$X(a)=X(b)=1$, one can choose an additive constant in the definition of the associated function~$H_X$ so that

 \begin{corollary} Let the observable~$X(c)$ be given by~\eqref{eq:KC-Dob-def} and the function~$H_X:\Lambda(G)\cup\Dm(G)\to\R$ be defined as above.
-Then, all the values of~$H_X$ belong to~$[0;1]$. \end{corollary}
+Then, all the values of~$H_X$ belong to~$[0,1]$. \end{corollary}